Wisconsin Sales Tax Filing Update October 2019: Marketplace Facilitator Laws

 If you have never registered for a sales tax license in Wisconsin and your only sales in Wisconsin are through a Marketplace and your Marketplace Facilitator collects and remits sales tax on your behalf in this state, you will NOT need to register for a Wisconsin sales tax license.

-If you are a retailer with a physical presence in Wisconsin or you are a remote seller who has crossed the economic nexus threshold for Wisconsin ($100,000/year in gross revenue, or more than 200 separate sales transactions in Wisconsin in the current or last calendar year), then you will need to register for a Wisconsin sales tax license.
+If you are a retailer with a physical presence in Wisconsin or you are a remote seller who has crossed the economic nexus threshold for Wisconsin ($100,000/year in gross revenue in Wisconsin in the previous or current calendar year, then you will need to register for a Wisconsin sales tax license.
+(Threshold updated March 2021 per state legislation).

 - If you've imported your sales across all platforms into your TaxJar account, you can determine if you have economic nexus in the state by running the Sales & Transactions Checker.